Hashtag Web3 Logo

 • Nonce (random number to be found)

-5. Block Broadcast: First miner to find valid proof broadcasts the block to the network.
+• 5.
+Block Broadcast: The first miner to find valid proof broadcasts the block to the network.

-7. Reward Collection: Winning miner receives block reward (newly minted coins) plus transaction fees.
+• 7.
+Reward Collection: The winning miner receives the block reward (newly minted coins) plus transaction fees.

 The Math Behind Mining